 - As a part of our District Wellness Policy and efforts to be a Blue Zone School, students will celebrate their birthdays in a variety of ways.
-Students are not allowed to bring birthday snacks unless they are individually wrapped. - We ask that you do not send balloons or flowers to the school for your child's birthday. - Birthday party invitations are to be done outside of the school setting to avoid any hurt feelings and learning disruptions.
+Students are not allowed to bring individual birthday snacks. - We ask that you do not send balloons or flowers to the school for your child's birthday.